ha0ye/notes/UM Health Sciences Data Curation Specialist.md

 * flag for interviewers

 UF, approval for openrefine for secure and restricted data

+ecology
+* parachute science

+needs are often urgent, so want to be proactive: resources for is in place already
+* local law
+* laws specific to indigenous peoples (e.g. areas of tribal sovereignty)
+* institutional policy
+* funder requirement
+* best practices in the field (esp. in relation to human subjects, at-harm, at-risk populations)

 ### 6. What questions do you have for us?

-how do you collaborate or work jointly with other units on campus? e.g. grants, office of research, individual schools / departments
+How do you collaborate or work jointly with other units on campus?
+Do you have examples of initiatives or projects that have been undertaken in this way?
+(I am thinking of different offices within the institution like grants, office of research, schools / departments, IT, etc.)

-what are the liaison duties?

-opportunities for independent research work?
+What does outreach to the UM researcher audience look like for the DBRRDS team?
+Do you go directly to specific units on campus?
+Do you work with subject area librarians?

+What are the opportunities for independent research projects?
+The position description indicates that external funding might be a component of the 20% of time on "Develop Local Standards, Tools and Support" - what does this look like in practice for different members of the DBRRDS team?